You are here

 1988 - Telecom Eireann install trial 36 GPT Cardphones in Dublin City.

 1989 - In March, 31 trial Cardphones from Autelca are installed in Limerick city.
-On November, Landis & Gyr install trial Cardphones in Galway City.
+In November, Landis & Gyr install 9 trial Cardphones across Galway City.

 1990 - Telecom Eireann decide to go with Schlumberger Cardphones and these are installed throughout the Republic of Ireland, starting in June 1990.